dany0k/Algorithms/README.md

-# DM
+# 🔍Algorithms.
-🔍Implementing some searches and sorts
+Implementing some searches and sorts